 - 1. No (or minimal) international conferences - 2.
 Video-conferencing and meeting as much as possible (though importantly we recognise that not everyone has the technology) - 3.
 Going paperless as/when possible - 4.
-Actively looking for ways to recycle - 5.
-Minimising car and taxi use - 6.
-Cutting out domestic flights (buses and trains are more interesting!) - 7.
-Fewer long-haul flights travelling less allows us to stay for longer and gives us more time working with our partners - 8.
-And when we do fly, we will have at least three major objectives to achieve - 9.
-When flying we commit to offsetting the cost through schemes such as https://climatecare.org - 10.
-We encourage others to consider the carbon costs of their research, where possible to adopt practices such as these recommended by Elying Less in Academia that help decarbonise research.
+We avoid plastic products where possible - 5.
+Actively looking for ways to recycle - 6.
+Minimising car and taxi use - 7.
+Cutting out domestic flights (buses and trains are more interesting!)

+- 8. Fewer long-haul flights travelling less allows us to stay for longer and gives us more time working with our partners - 9.
+And when we do fly, we will have at least three major objectives to achieve and we commit to offsetting the cost through schemes such as https://climatecare.org - 10.
+We encourage others to consider the carbon costs of their research, where possible to adopt practices such as those recommended by Flying Less in Academia that help decarbonise research.